MEGD – together we empower each other

 Vision

-Based on the UN Convention on the Rights of Persons with Disabilities, MEGD aims to secure equal rights for people with disabilities as part of an inclusive society.
+Based on the UN Convention on the Rights of Persons with Disabilities (CRPD), MEGD aims to secure equal rights for people with disabilities as part of an inclusive society.

 United Nations convention

-On 23 August 2009, 30 days after the Danish government had informed the UN of the Faroese parliamentary approval, the convention came into force in the Faroe Islands.
+On 23 August 2009, 30 days after the Danish government had informed the UN of the Faroese parliamentary approval, the CRPD came into force in the Faroe Islands.

-This convention is the first international treaty which exclusively applies to people with disabilities.
+This CRPD is the first international treaty which exclusively enshrines the rights of persons with disabilities.

-The convention prohibits all forms of discrimination on the basis of disability.
+The convention prohibits all forms of discrimination - both explicit and implicit - on the basis of disability.